 What topics are you covering and when, so I can encourage my child to take a greater interest?

-In year 10 students will be completing four separate units of work.
-One unit will be based on Citizenship and three units will cover PSHCE topics.
+In year 10 students will be completing five separate units of work.

-The units that are covered in Year 10 are:
+The units that are covered in Year 10 are: Citizenship: British Values